(Last Updated on : 10/11/2014)

 Bus Station and from Jubilee Bus Station, Secunderabad

 .
 Buses are frequently available every half-hour.
-It is about 201 kilometers from Hyderabad-Basara, Nizamabad
+It is about 201 kilometres from Hyderabad-Basara, Nizamabad

--Basar is 40 kilometers and Nirmal-Basara is not more than 70 kilometers.
+-Basar is 40 kilometres and Nirmal-Basara is not more than 70 kilometres.